axseem/learway/README.md

 learway dev
 ```

 In the development environment, CORS is enabled and static files are not served.
-The frontend is expected to run seppratly using `npm run dev`.
+The frontend is expected to run separately using `npm run dev`.
 This setup allows hot reloading and facilitates easier debugging of the frontend application